Fourier-Mukai partners of K3 surfaces in positive characteristic: A Torelli theorem in the key of

 Now suppose $Y_A$ lies in $\Def_{(Y,L)}$.
 Applying $P_A^\vee$ yields a complex $C_A$ on $X_A$ whose determinant restricts to $\Phi(L)$ on $X$.
 It follows that $X_A$ lies in $\Def_{(X,\Phi(L))}$, as desired.

 This completes the proof of Proposition \ref{P:space isom}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{T:derived torelli}] Choose ample invertible sheaves $H_X$ and $H_Y$ that are not divisible by $p$ such that $H_X=\Phi(H_Y)$.
+\begin{proof}[Proof of Theorem \ref{T:derived torelli}] Choose ample invertible sheaves $H_X$ and $H_Y$ that are not divisible by $p$ such that either $H_X=\Phi(H_Y)$ (case I) or $H_X = -\Phi (H_Y)$ (case II).
 Deligne showed in \cite{D} that there is a projective lift $(X_V,H_{X_V})$ of $(X,H_X)$ over a finite extension $V$ of the Witt vectors $W(k)$.
 For every $n\geq $ let $V_n$ denote the quotient of $V$ by the $n$-th power of the maximal ideal, and let $K$ denote the field of fractions of $V$.

-By Proposition \ref{P:untwist}, for each $n$ there is a polarized lift $(Y_n,H_{Y_n})$ of $(Y,H_Y)$ over $V_n$ and a complex lifting $P$.
+By Proposition \ref{P:space isom}, for each $n$ there is a polarized lift $(Y_n,H_{Y_n})$ of $(Y,H_Y)$ over $V_n$ and a complex lifting $P$.
 By the Grothendieck Existence Theorem, the polarized formal scheme $(Y_n,H_{Y_n})$ is algebraizable, so that there is a lift $(Y_V,H_{Y_V})$ whose formal completion is $(Y_n,H_{Y_n})$.

 By the Grothendieck Existence Theorem for perfect complexes \cite[Proposition 3.6.1]{L}, the system $(P_n)$ of complexes is the formal completion of a perfect complex In particular, $P_V$ lifts $P$ and Nakayama's Lemma shows that the adjunction maps and are quasi-isomorphisms.
 It follows that for any field extension $K'/K$, the generic fiber complex